Best Soft Summer Hair Colors: Your Ultimate Guide

 Is Carhartt Fast Fashion?

-With an emphasis on durability, Carhartt incorporates polyester (a toxic, non-biodegradable material) into many of its products.
+With an emphasis on durability, Carhartt incorporates polyester (an environmentally harmful, non-biodegradable material) into many of its products.
 While this petroleum-based fabric enhances performance and durability, its use raises concerns about potential health and environmental impacts.

-Polyester, a petroleum-based synthetic fiber, is a common component in Carhartt’s product line.
+Polyester, a petroleum-based synthetic fiber, is a common component in Carhartt’s product line, as it enhances strength, shape, and weather resistance.
 It appears in the following forms across their range:

 Carhartt Wasn’t Always Fast Fashion